-You want your readers to read the headline you wrote, but you might wish to search engines to see other that is optimized for better visibility and click-through rate.
+You want your readers to read the headline you wrote, but you might wish to search engines to see others optimized for better visibility and click-through rate.

 While WordPress gives you no option for doing that, you can follow this step-by-step tutorial to do this easily.
 Let’s first discuss the steps involved, and then I’ll show you how this can help in better search rankings and SEO.